GlastonburyC/DenseNet-Keras-implementation/README.md

-# DenseNet and DenseNet-BC architecture implementation in Keras
+# DenseNet and DenseNet-BC implementation in Keras

 All experiments without data augmentation and with set seed, 42.